heyderpd/npm-dejavu-call/README.md

 You don't need pass a list if pass a directory.
 The var list accept any values of [anymath](https://www.npmjs.com/package/anymatch) module

-## IMPORTANT!!! in 'recall' your function (named as Service) will receive yours parameters (named as context) using the spread operator
+## IMPORTANT!!!
-Example:
+In 'recall' your function (named as Service) will receive yours parameters (named as context) using the spread operator
 ```javascript
 export const recall = (contextId, Service, context, Throw = false) => {
   /*  *** */